OpenStickCommunity/Hardware/3D Prints/3D Printable Stand/README.md

 Sheet: Textured PEI
 Filament: Bambu Lab Matte Black PLA
 Layer height: 0.1mm
-Outter walls: 6
+Outer walls: 6
 Infill percentage: 15%
 Infill type: Honeycomb

-If printing on a larger nozzle like the 0.4mm you can do 3 outter walls.
+If printing on a larger nozzle like the 0.4mm you can do 3 outer walls.

 ## Sales recommendations